MrBroma/Footbal_prediction/README.md

 ## Data Acquisition
 ### Data Scriping
+Last season data: The data of the 5 last seasons CSV on https://www.football-data.co.uk/belgiumm.php were used.
+Ongoing stats: Scraping of the ongoing day including future matches and odds.

 ### Data Base
+Creation of different stat tables in a database created with PostgresSQL.

 ## Data Preprocessing
 The entire DataFrame consists of 92 columns, which are structured but require significant cleaning, including the handling of null values.